TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 SDK examples used the BISS-C hardware capability in Slice 1 (either 1 core or 3 cores based on the configuration) of PRU-ICSSG0.
 Remaining PRUs in the AM64x/AM243x EVM are available for Industrial Ethernet communication and/or motor control interfaces.

+\endcond

+\cond SOC_AM261X

+The BISS-C receiver function is implemented on TI Sitara™ Devices.
+Design is split into three parts – 3 channel peripheral interface support in PRU, firmware running in PRU and driver running in ARM.
+Application is supposed to use the BISS-C driver APIs to leverage 3 channel peripheral interface functionality.
+SDK examples used the BISS-C hardware capability in Slice 0 of PRU-ICSSM1.
+Remaining PRUs in the AM261x-LP are available for Industrial Ethernet communication and/or motor control interfaces.

+\endcond
 ###  Specifications

 <table>